It is always a treat to have some extra time to prepare a meal, leave the hustle and bustle of the day behind, and enjoy some fun time in the kitchen.

 Having a recipe that required to be cooked in the oven… well, that is the ultimate dream for me.

 Besides having more free time, I love the wonderful aroma of the pot roast with vegetables.
-It welcomes you and will linger in your house making you hungry for the meal to come.
+It welcomes you and will linger in your house, making you hungry for the next meal.

 - You can add peas if you wish when you add the carrots.

 - Not in the mood for mashed potatoes?
 You may want to add red potatoes 30 minutes before the end of cooking.